 I was traveling to Stradbroke Island for a wedding and when shooting destination weddings I always like to allow time to get out with my camera and take photos just for me (and the Print Shop).
 The afternoon light was just glorious, kilometres of unspoiled white sandy beaches and those ocean views – S T U N N I N G.

-Pulling out the camera when I am travelling on my own is the perfect way for me to unwind, get my bearings and get inspired for the wedding day.
+Pulling out the camera when I am traveling on my own is the perfect way for me to unwind, get my bearings and get inspired for the wedding day.
 To get out of the city and just absorb nature and breathe that fresh air is so good for rejuvenating the soul and creative juices.

 Where is North Stradbroke Island

 If you have never heard of Stradbroke Island or ‘Straddie’ as the locals call it, it’s an island located in Moreton Bay 30km south-east of Brisbane in Queensland.
 As a popular tourist destination, a ferry ride over from Cleveland will have you on the island in about 45 minutes.
 Straddie’s proximity to Brisbane, makes is a popular weekend getaway place as well as attracting both local Brisbane couples and Gold Coast’ers to the island for their destination wedding.